GENERAL WELFARE

 Internal surfaces of the housing and pens allow for effective cleaning and disinfection.

-In the semen laboratory and AV preparation area the counter tops and equipment need to be routinely washed and disinfected.
 The walls and concrete flooring of the collection area are cleaned and disinfected on a regular schedule.
 Non-concrete flooring should be routinely misted with an appropriate disinfectant.

 Visitors to the AI center premises must wear protective footwear to avoid transmitting potential pathogens to AIC animals.